bretmorin/html-journey-notes/README.md

                 ```
                 <head>
                 ```
-            3. Google Fonts will say what to add to our CSS, for ex:
+            3. 'font-family' is how we define what font we want to use.
+Most people use 'sans-serif' as a fallback as everyone has it installed on their computer.
+Google Fonts will say what to add to our CSS, for ex:
                 ```
                 font-family: 'Roboto', sans-serif;
                 ```